ThanatosPentest001/OdInfiltra/README.md

 # OdInfiltra
-A pentest software who can give you the live screen of a computer (read the README ile in French).
+A pentest software who can give you the live screen of a computer (read the README file in French).